SkillsFundingAgency/das-providerevents/src/api/PeriodEnds_README.md

 #�Period Ends API

 Period ends are a slow moving feed of items signifying a successful completion of a period end.
-With said feed only containing collection periods that have a status of completed or null.
+With said feed only containing collection periods that have a status of completed or null (to cover historical records that are already complete but do not have a status).

 ## Get period ends